-4. A Top-Down Algorithm for Zero Decomposition
+4 A Top-Down Algorithm for Zero Decomposition

-In the preceding section, the zero decomposition algorithm repeatedly uses the well-ordering principle to obtain the CSs.
-The algorithm follows the traditional way of doing the elimination [23, 28].
+In Section 3, the zero decomposition algorithm repeatedly uses the well-ordering principle to obtain the CSs.
+The algorithm follows the traditional way of doing the elimination^[1-2].
 It processes bottom up, that is, it starts from the polynomials with the lowermost classes and works the way to polynomials with higher classes.
-Another approach is to work top-down, that is, it starts from the polynomials with the highest class [4, 15, 16, 27].
+Another approach is to work top-down, that is, it starts from the polynomials with the highest class^[25-28].

 In this section, we will give a more direct algorithm TDZDT to obtain a monic zero decomposition based on the top-down idea.
-Again, by taking into the special properties of \mathbb{R}2 , our decomposition algorithm has stronger properties.
+Again, by taking account of the special properties of \mathcal{R}2 , our decomposition algorithm has stronger properties.